antoniojps/react-router-object/README.md

 ### Provider

-Using react's context api you can easily access your routes object, wrap with the `RoutesObjProvider` and then use the `withRoutesObj` HOC to wrap the component you want to access the routes.
+Using `RoutesObjProvider` you can easily access all, and current routes object.

 #### Passes the `routes` prop containing: